dgpv/bsst/README.md

         counter at the time it was enforced by the secipt.
 This will make the analysis treat such enforcements as unique within each execution path, even if the enforced conditions might be the same

+  --tag-branches-with-position=true

+        If true, each branch path will be tagged with the value of program counter at the time the branch was created.
+This will make the analysis treat such paths as unique, even if the branch conditions might be the same

   --use-deterministic-arguments-order=true